-Our private client tax specialists can help you consider the impact of Capital Gains Tax for your personal circumstances and advise you on a range of tax reliefs that may be available such as entrepreneurs’ relief, rollover relief, hold over relief or main residence relief.
+Our capital gains tax specialists can help you consider the impact of Capital Gains Tax for your personal circumstances.
+They also advise you on a range of tax reliefs that may be available such as entrepreneurs’ relief, rollover relief, hold over relief or main residence relief.

 It is essential to take advice at an early stage to maximise the benefits of tax reliefs that may be available to you.

 - Structuring business ownership to take advantage of entrepreneurs’ relief can halve the tax rate that would otherwise apply to share and business asset disposals